Office of the Vice President for

 - University-provided cell phones are intended for business only.

-- Telephone logs are to be used for documentation and retained for three years by the department for audit.
+- Telephone logs are to be used for documentation and retained for three years by the department for audit purposes.
 (References)

 - Occasional, infrequent personal calls of small monetary cost that are made or received from a UHV owned phone are not taxable to the employee and reimbursement of direct costs is required only if the charges can be identified.
 The IRS considers certain benefits to be “de minimis fringe benefits”, when the value of the benefit is so small as to make accounting for it unreasonable or administratively impracticable.